seaguest/cache/README.md

     SetObject(ctx context.Context, key string, obj interface{}, ttl time.Duration) error

+    // GetObject loader function f() will be called in case cache all miss
+    // suggest to use object#id as key or any other pattern which can easily extract object, aggregate metric for same object in onMetric
-    // GetObject loader function f() will be called in case cache all miss GetObject(ctx context.Context, key string, obj interface{}, ttl time.Duration, f func() (interface{}, error)) error
+    GetObject(ctx context.Context, key string, obj interface{}, ttl time.Duration, f func() (interface{}, error)) error

     Delete(key string) error